dfinity/ICRC-1/standards/ICRC-2/README.md

    Otherwise, the ledger MUST return an `CallerIsNotTheApprover` error.

  * The approval must not be expired.
-  Otherwise, the ledger MUST return an `ApprovalIsExpired` error.
+  Otherwise, the ledger MUST return an `ApprovalNotFound` error.

  * The approval must not have been previously canceled.
-  Otherwise, the ledger MUST return an `ApprovalIsCanceled` error with the cancellation block-id.
+  Otherwise, the ledger MUST return an `ApprovalNotFound` error.

 #### Postconditions